 Tekes are men from diverse backgrounds, but the TKE Nation is one which unites us all in a common bond, where we make an immeasurably positive impact on the lives of every member, in every community, and around the world.

 A: Through our membership development and education programs, each member of TKE is provided with the resources and tools that will help him achieve his personal best in all areas of college life and prepares him for success after graduation.
 Our men embody the principles promoted by the Fraternity and are poised for success.
 They belong to TKE…”The Fraternity for Life.”

 Q: Aren’t fraternities just like the one shown in the movie “Animal House?”

 A: Nobody likes stereotypes.
 Unfortunately, after the showing of that movie, fraternity members have been categorized as partiers, irresponsible, and abusive.
-Take one look at the TKE Houses at USC and you will immediately recognize that we are not “Animal House.”
+Take one look at the TKE House at PSU and you will immediately recognize that we are not “Animal House.”
 In reality, TKE is a value-based organization dedicated to the development of character and lifelong friendship.